 Add talent pool to your daily toolbox and save time needed for coming up with interesting candidates.

-Efficient cooperation with hiring managers
+Efficient team cooperation with hiring managers

 Your recruitment process involves not only recruiters but also hiring managers – and your applicant tracking software should reflect it.
 Hiring managers get access to view candidates’ profiles, can leave notes and comments, and don’t need to ask the recruiters for the most basic information.